 GDPR involves data protection

 As you expand into the EU, or work with companies that do business in the EU, trust Metallic to have the expertise and capabilities to meet stringent GDPR compliance requirements.
-Learn more by downloading a free 45-day trial today.
+Learn more by visiting https://metallic.io/gdpr-compliance or signing up for our free trial today.

 1) Archive360, Data Sovereignty and the GDPR; Do You Know Where Your Data Is?, Feb 14, 2019